sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Priority**: High Priority Resilience

-**Why Essential**: PDBs are **critical for maintaining availability during planned maintenance**.
+**Why Essential**: PDBs are critical for maintaining availability during planned maintenance.
 Without PDBs, cluster upgrades or node maintenance can take down all pods simultaneously, causing complete service outages.

-This factor builds upon the previous factors by ensuring that the distributed, auto-scaling workloads are protected during intentional operational activities like cluster maintenance and node upgrades.

 **Use Case**: Essential for all production services where downtime impacts SLAs